amazingpaddy/bing-telegram-bot/README.md

 This is a telegram bot which uses EdgeGPT to post queries and get the response. **This bot cannot be shared publicly since its uses your browser cookies to authenticate you as bing needs you to be logged in**.
-So you should have your own bot with your own browser cookie.
+So you should have your own bot using own browser cookie.

 Credit goes to the developers of [EdgeGPT](https://github.com/acheong08/EdgeGPT), who ingeniously reverse-engineered Bing Chat using browser cookies.